Skip to main content

 By focusing on your passion for veterinary medicine, showcasing relevant skills and experiences, and aligning your goals with the program’s unique strengths, you’ll craft a compelling and personalized statement that demonstrates your readiness for veterinary school.

-Here's an example of a strong veterinary school personal statement, followed by an analysis of why it works.
+Here are six examples of a strong veterinary school personal statement, each followed by an analysis of why it works.

 I knew I wanted to be a veterinarian the moment I saved a life—though at the time, it was just a baby bird barely the size of my palm.
 I was ten years old when I found the fledgling on the ground, motionless but still breathing.
 I scooped it up, fashioned a makeshift incubator out of a shoebox and a desk lamp, and spent days researching how to feed and care for it.
 Though the bird eventually regained strength and took flight again, I was the one who truly changed.
 That experience sparked an insatiable curiosity about animal health, but more importantly, it showed me the profound impact of intervention.